rtomrud/tagtoname/README.md

 // Rename "/file.mp3" using "/" as a separator
 // assuming the artist tag is "Queen" and the title tag is "Bohemian Rhapsody"
-// (since the separator is "/", the folder "queen" is created if needed). tagtoname("/file.mp3", { separator: "/" }).then(console.log);
+// (since the separator is "/", the directory "queen" is created if needed). tagtoname("/file.mp3", { separator: "/" }).then(console.log);
 // => /queen/bohemian-rhapsody.mp3